HunterM321/HunterM321.github.io/_projects/2_project.md

 <div class="caption">
     A comparison of the target, estimated, and ground truth quaternion over time without (left) and with (right) EKF
 </div>

+The above image shows how much better the estimated quaternion becoems after utilizing EKF.
+This plot is generated using our in-house developed satellite simulation called ALEASIM.
+This is still an on-going project in AOCS team and we are planning to open-source it in the future.